Megaliths in Ethiopia: Purpose

 The purposes of megaliths differ from place to place.
-In some area’s stelae had been used as territorial markers whereas in other areas peoples use them as burial markers It might have served as a burial mark, ceremonial center and ritual.
+In some area's stelae had been used as territorial markers whereas in other areas peoples use them as burial markers It might have served as a burial mark, ceremonial center and ritual.
 The excavation conducted at Chalba-Tutiti (Gedeo Zone) shows that the use of stelae not only associated with burial.
 From Tuto-Fela, other stelae site in Gedeo zone site near to Chalba-Tutiti human remains and other associated materials were recovered.
 These two sites are in nearby areas and inhabited by the same ethnic groups.
 But the current settlement might be different from the past.
-Megaliths might have used for multiple purposes.
+Megaliths might have been used for multiple purposes.
 Megaliths of Turkana are the earliest in East Africa and the horn region, and are built for commemorative purpose.
 Stiles mentioned that these megaliths were built by the earliest pastoralist of East Africa.
 The peoples referred to as ‘Megalithic Cushites’.